TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *fe_groups / be_groups*

         Frontend groups :sql:`fe_groups` and backend groups :sql:`be_groups` are user groups in TYPO3 that define different permissions and roles.
+Frontend groups restrict frontend content and possible actions to specific users in those groups.
+Backend groups allow to define permissions on what content and actions can be performed in the backend.

     ..  _felogin:
     -   *felogin*